 Real Extension Lemma.
 Any real-symmetric holomorphic motion over a simply connected domain $\Lambda \subset \mathbb{C}$ can be completed to a real-symmetric holomorphic motion.

-This version of the Extension Lemma can be proved in the same way as the non-symmetric one5.
+This version of the Extension Lemma can be proved in the same way as the non-symmetric one.

-So we can make the following:
+So we can adopt the following convention:

 Symmetry assumption.
 Extensions of real-symmetric motions will always be taken real-symmetric.